Please Click the Image Below to Review Our Businesses for Sale.

 What Are the Differences Between EBITDA and Seller’s Discretionary Earnings (SDE)?

-The differences between EBITDA and Seller’s Discretionary Earnings (SDE) cause confusion.
+Updated July 18, 2025 The differences between EBITDA and Seller’s Discretionary Earnings (SDE) cause confusion.
 Sometimes the two terms are incorrectly viewed as interchangeable, but there are important differences.
 First, some definitions.
-Both are business performance benchmarks that are widely used in valuing a … Continue reading →
+Both are business performance benchmarks that are widely … Continue reading →

 Share this: